nbbaier/100-days-of-code/log.md

 - Did day 13 of the Udemy course
 - Did some brainstorming on coding projects I want to attempt
 - Got frustrated by not being able to import some python modules that are clearly installed

+### Day 14: March 17, 2022

+**Today's Progress**: Did day 14 of the Udemy course, building a little game that plays in the console.